 "Deceleration (that is, moving at a slower pace) is an important part of it, to be sure, but the crux of Slow research is less about a register of speed than it is about awareness—and especially about the shifts in perception and positioning that can be provoked when we commit to more expansive ways of being in and of the world.
 That means looking more closely and listening more deeply, noticing fine details and attuning to processes, and at the same time adopting a wider, more holistic view that situates our experiences within larger webs of relations, spaces, and times."

 Carolyn F. Strauss, Slow Spatial Research: Chronicles of Radical Affection

-As a performer and dramaturg, she mainly works with Evelien Cammaert (2021), Stav Yeini (2019), Benjamin Vandewalle (2017, 2018, 2019), and Lee/Vakulya (2022), Francesca Saraullo (2024) and Moni Wespi (2024).
+She collaborates with Benjamin Vandewalle (2017, 2018, 2019), Jeanne Colin (2019), Stav Yeini (2019), Evelien Cammaert (2021), Lee/Vakulya (2022), Francesca Saraullo (2024) and Moni Wespi (2024).
 Alice created the durational performance Creatures at rest (2021), selected for the Biennale Women In Art: A Show of Resistance 2023.
 She published the essay ‘Space as Atmosphere: Floating in a Molecular Bath’ in Slow Spatial Reader: Chronicles of Radical Affection edited by Carolyn F. Strauss (Amsterdam: Valiz, 2021), and occasionally teaches dramaturgy at École Supérieure des Arts du Cirque (ESAC, Brussels).